Common Pattern for Life Changes

 3) Relationships are critical

-Heaven & Eternal Rewards: I believed in God’s desire to conform me into His image, but despite that, I did not understand the connection of this life to living in the kingdom.
+I believed in God’s desire to conform me to His image, but despite that, I did not understand the connection of this life to living in the kingdom.
 That made going to heaven my focus.
-Now because of understanding Scripture better, my thinking is different.
+Now, because I know more Scripture, my thinking is different.
 While going to heaven is very important, it is not the end of the story.
-Eternal rewards and being prepared to reign with Christ is also critical.
+Eternal rewards and being prepared to reign with Christ are also critical.
 This life is an apprenticeship for being a servant king in God’s Kingdom.

-Corporate Ladder & Strengths: Another former belief about work and career was climbing the corporate ladder was an important goal for me in an organization.
-Now I believe that the key is to work with a focus on your strengths.
+Another former belief about work and career was climbing the corporate ladder was an important goal for me in an organization.
+Now, I believe that the key is to focus on your strengths.
 That makes you most effective for the organization.

 Take a minute to think about your life.
-Think about some examples of what you believe now and reflect on what you used to believe.
+Consider some examples of what you believe now and reflect on what you used to believe.

 What happened that moved you to change?
 What THIS happened?